popfido/smart-suggestion/README.md

 >
 > This project is a fork of [zsh-copilot](https://github.com/Myzel394/zsh-copilot) by [Myzel394](https://github.com/Myzel394).

 Get AI-powered command suggestions **directly** in your zsh shell.
-No complex setup, no external tools - just press `CTRL + O` and get intelligent command suggestions powered by OpenAI, Anthropic Claude, or Google Gemini.
+No complex setup, no external tools - just press `CTRL + O` and get intelligent command suggestions powered by OpenAI, Anthropic Claude, Google Gemini or DeepSeek.

 > [!NOTE]
 >